 The mating ritual of the Tigertail Seahorse is quite fascinating.
 When the male is ready to mate, he will present the female with a dance, color changes, blatant pouch displays, and active gyrations.
 If the female is receptive, she will entwine tails with the male, dance, and promenade with it, and then insert as many as 500 to 600 eggs in the male pouch.
 About two weeks later, the male gives birth to between 50 and 400 miniature duplicates of the pair.

 Seahorses are fish and are therefore subject to all or nearly all of the same diseases as other fish.
+Most Seahorse diseases are either caused or exacerbated by poor water quality in the aquarium.
 Diseases that affect seahorses include:

 - Ectoparasites (external parasites) including Cryptocaryon irritans, Amyloodinium (Oodinium) ocellatum, Brooklynella hostilis, parasitic crustaceans, gill flukes, Glugea, etc.